 St. George Real Estate Agent Erika Rogers –

 Use emails sparingly but effectivly and use emojis.
 Emojis are everywhere and emojis in the subject line actually get more click throughs.
 I want to provide my clients information they not only can use when they are looking for a home but also when they need to sell a home, recipes for the season, local events and info they can use all year long.
 So, that when the time comes, it’s a no-brainer to use me as their agent; I’ve literally been in front of their face all year.

-We’ve been able to branch out to 7 office locations due to our branding.
+We’ve been able to branch out to other office locations due to our branding.
 Branding is everything.
 And you can’t change it too often.
 Go with what you know and keep that brand in front of people all the time.
 Our logo and information is on everything we do, down to the bullet points in our blogs.
 I want people to see our logo and know it’s us – and see it everywhere.

 Finding a website that actually does something for you is extremely important.
-We want our website to be our calling card as well as a place people can search for homes, find out about the local area and become the expert go-to source for all things Franklin.
-We are still building it out, but by focusing our efforts on a killer website, we are proud of our online presence and I think people can see that.
+We want our website to be our calling card as well as a place people can search for homes, find out about the local area and become the expert go-to source for all things Louisville.
+We are always building it out, but by focusing our efforts on a killer website, we are proud of our online presence and I think people can see that.